GanGroup/Gan/kai/presentation/script.md

 Then, I explored the 3 data augmentation techniques, including rotation, shifting and flipping, and trained them with the Mnist dataset 3 times.
 Evaluated the results using the average FID score.

 Over here is the result table.
+It shows the more data augmentation techniques I use the more average fid score I got, even though I only shifted 0.05 the fid score was still higher than with data augmentation

-It shows the GAN model without data augmentation techniques performs better.
+the GAN model without data augmentation techniques performs better.

 in this scenario, I assume the data augmentation will disturb the real data distribution and make GAN model performance worse.